 Are people talking about your child care center on social media platforms?
 You need to have tools in place to monitor if your brand is mentioned on social media platforms like Twitter or websites like Yelp.
 Include social media in your reputation marketing plan from Local Child Care Marketing.

 Your online reputation is extremely important.
 People trust referrals from friends and family and online reviews.
-Encourage parents at your preschool to leave a glowing review online.
+Encourage parents at your preschool to leave glowing reviews online.
 You can offer incentives to current parents of enrolled students with a referral program.

 #7: Use an Online Marketing Agency